ntaranov/gitlab-cd-react-text/gitlab-cd-for-react-app.md

 🛠️ Commit the edited file `.gitlab-ci.yml`, specify "Add CI/CD pipeline" as **Commit message**, and leave `master` as the branch.

+🛠️ Click **CI/CD** in the left menu to observe our pipeline execution.
+You can see the run details and logs.

 🛠️ Move the `Create continuous delivery pipeline` issue to the **Dev: done** stage.

 ## 🎠 A few rounds of work with GitLab Flow